evangolden/product_development/README.md

   6) Ginny Weasley (Stakeholder 5)

  Project Phases: (Sprints are 2 weeks)

- 1) Sprint 0 - Kick off and set up.
-User stories can be pulled into Sprint 0, if there is time; however, expectation is this is not a sprint that is developing and releasing         product code.
-Deployed configurations and processes are primarily to prepare for sprints that work towards feature development.
+  1) Sprint 0
   2) Phase 1) Sprint 1 - Sprint 3
   3) Phase 2) Sprint 4 - Sprint 7
   4) Phase 3) Sprint 8 - Sprint 10

   Assumptions:
    1) Scrum team will break down features into stories, estimate stories, develop stories, test stories, and deploy stories.
-   2) Product Manager will coordinate with Product Owner of client team to validate feature prioritization, and together they will be the liasons between the development team and stakeholders.
+   2) Product Manager will coordinate with Product Owner of client team to validate feature prioritization.
    3) Project will use the Scrum methodology, and sprints will be 2 weeks long.
    4) Jira and Confluence will be used as development management and document management tools.
    5) Github will be used for code management.